oracle-livelabs/pts/upgrade-to-ai-db-26ai/lab2-autoupgrade/autoupgrade.md

 3. Add the parameters for the database BBB

-    For this scenario, we will upgrade both the CDB and the PDBs from 19c to 23ai.
+    For this scenario, we will upgrade both the CDB and the PDBs from 19c to 26ai.
 This will take longer because first the CDB needs to be upgraded before the PDBs can be upgraded (in parallel).
 Add the following parameters to the autoupgrade.cfg file:

     ```text
     <copy>
-    bbb.dbname=BBB
     bbb.sid=BBB
     bbb.source_home=/u01/oracle/product/19/dbhome
-    bbb.target_home=/u01/oracle/product/23/dbhome
+    bbb.target_home=/u01/oracle/product/26ai/dbhome
     </copy>
     ```